programmfabrik/easydb-ubhd-3d-viewer-plugin/README.md

 The plugin expects assets in the **binary form of the glTF format (.glb)** (https://wiki.fileformat.com/3d/glb/).
 This format combines all files of a glTF object into one file.

 Alternatively it is possible to put a **glTF file (.gltf)** (https://en.wikipedia.org/wiki/GlTF) together with other files (texture etc.) into a zip file.
 To indicate that a zip archive contains a 3D object in GLTF format, the corresponding asset version must have the name "gltf".

+## TODOs

+At the moment we are working on extending the three.js based viewer (adding controls (e.g. for the different lighting types) as well as being able to save default settings per asset (position of the camera, position of the light source, illuminance levels) and pass them to the viewer.